aduros/pjs/README.md

 ## Before/After Labels

-The JavaScript loop labels `BEFORE:` and `AFTER:` can be used to mark expressions that should be run as if they were passed separately to `--before` or `--after`.
+The JavaScript loop labels `BEFORE:` and `AFTER:` can be used to mark expressions that will be run as if they were passed separately to `--before` or `--after`.
 This can be useful in combination with `--file` to keep everything in one script file, or if you just prefer awk-like syntax.